BIVROST/360WebPlayer/README.md

 * Works well with touch.
 * Well tested - supports many edge cases.
 * [WebVR][webvr] support - works with Oculus Rift, Vive, Windows Mixed Reality, OSVR, GearVR, Google Cardboard and more.
-* Supports watching content in external native players ([by Bivrost][player-windows]).
+* Supports watching content in external native players ([by BIVROST][section-standalone-players]).
 * Available as a [WordPress plugin][wordpress-plugin].

-We want to hear your feedback and ideas for new features, to make it even better.
+We want to [hear your feedback and ideas for new features][issues], to make it even better.

 Examples